Apply to be a Pro Forecaster

 Be part of a team forecasting the future for U.S. policymakers.

-INFER is currently accepting applications for our Pro Forecaster Program.
+Applications to the Pro Forecaster Program are accepted on a rolling basis throughout the season.
 Pros are paid to contribute forecasts each month, participate in training, and collaborate with other forecasters on the site.Apply About INFER

 Who Can Apply?